 Proven sire-A bull with enough daughters whose records of milk and milkfat have been compared with their dams.
 Shows how the bull influences the production of his daughters above or below that of their dams.
-A record of a bull's ability to transmit production.
+A record of a bull's ability to transmit milk and milkfat production.